0xd4y/Notes/Active Directory/CRTP/README.md

 ### DSRM & Malicious SSP

-- creates `4657` event ID (Audit creation/change of HKLM:\System\CurrentControlSet\Control\Lsa\[DsrmAdminLogonBehavior|SecurityPackages])
+- creates `4657` event ID (Audit creation/change of `HKLM:\System\CurrentControlSet\Control\Lsa\[DsrmAdminLogonBehavior|SecurityPackages]`)

 ## Hardening PowerShell

 - disable PowerShell if nothing is using it in your organization
-    - if this is possible, ensure System.Management.Automation dll is blocked, otherwise it is possible to load PowerShell functionality with .NET code
+    - if this is possible, ensure `System.Management.Automation.dll` is blocked, otherwise it is possible to load PowerShell functionality with .NET code
+        - this is because PowerShell is not `powershell.exe`, it is `System.Management.Automation.dll`, the PS console is just a host for the DLL
 - do not install PowerShell 6.0.0 (PowerShell Core), instead install PowerShell 5.1 (many security features not supported on 6.0.0)
 - use AppLocker and Device Guard to restrict PowerShell scripts
     - check AppLocker policy: `Get-AppLockerPolicy -Effective | select -ExpandProperty RuleCollections`
+- use WDAC whenever possible
+    - better than AppLocker, as it is effective even against local admins
+    - AppLocker can by disabled as an admin
 - use `ConstrainedLanguage` mode
     - can be found with `$ExecutionContext.SessionState.LanguageMode`
     - can only run built in cmdlets
-    - cannot use .NET classes, type accelerators, arbitrary C# code via add-type, prohibits complex scripts, etc.
+    - cannot load .NET classes, type accelerators, arbitrary C# code via add-type, prohibits complex scripts, etc.

 ### Logging